EmmaWorld21/EmmaAIProjects/Intelligence_ChatBot/README.md

 The result is formatted and returned to the frontend, which displays the answer to the user

 ### Methodologies
-Code: python
+Code: python<br>
-LLM Integration: llama 3.2
+LLM Integration: llama 3.2<br>
-RAG: retrieved from vector database
+RAG: retrieved from vector database <br>
-Data Source: from Kaggle csv file amazon product sales
+Data Source: from Kaggle csv file amazon product sales  <br>